wklken/fetch/README.md

 - timeout: 5

 High:
-- content-type assert

-High:
 - latency assert

 - [x] init project
 - [x] the case name? where to put that?
+- [x] assert http status/content-length/content-type
+- [x] assert latency

 - [ ] `-h/--help`
+- [ ] `-v` verbose, simple => debug the request and response
+- [ ] `-vv` verbose, detail. file/case? title/description/assert lint/why fail
+- [ ] assert json
+- [ ] invalid assert or not used assert
+- [ ] post json in toml
+- [ ] should support all request method
+- [ ] should support all request body, json/form/msgpack/zip.....
 - [ ] `bootstrap` create the raw template, like `a.hp`
 - [ ] `generate x` generate a case
 - [ ] `run` run all cases
 - [ ] `run` specific file / dir
-- [ ] `-v` verbose, simple
 - [ ] support config file, like `prod.yaml`/`test.yaml`/`dev.yaml`, `-e prod.yaml`
 - [ ] support environment vars, like `host/basic auth`,
 - [ ] render environment vars in everywhere, like `path/request section/assert section`? which template to use?
-- [ ] `-vv` verbose, detail. file/case? title/description/assert lint/why fail
 - [ ] how to control the execute order?
 - [ ] multiple cases in one file, like ginkgo?
-- [ ] should support all request method
-- [ ] should support all request body, json/form/msgpack/zip.....
 - [ ] how to: long-live / file download / static file
 - [ ] support retry
 - [ ] support latency assertion, less than/greater than, or between